On the symplectic cohomology of log Calabi-Yau surfaces: The differential on symplectic cohomology

-\begin{proposition} A small perturbation of the Hamiltonian breaks the torus $T_p$ of periodic orbits in to several non-degenerate orbits.
+\begin{proposition} A small perturbation of the Hamiltonian breaks the torus $T_p$ of periodic orbits into several non-degenerate orbits.
 There are at least $\binom{2}{k}$ orbits of Conley--Zehnder index $k$, for $k = 0, 1, 2$.
-The Floer trajectories connecting these orbits that stay in a neighborhood of the torus yield a differential whose cohomology can be identified with the ordinary cohomology of the torus $H^*(T_p)$. \end{proposition}
+In the neck-stretching limit, the Floer trajectories connecting these orbits stay in a neighborhood of the torus and yield a differential $d_0$ whose cohomology can be identified with the ordinary cohomology of the torus $H^*(T_p)$.
+Summing over all $p$, the cohomology of $d_0$ is the $E_1$-page of a spectral sequence converging to $SH^*(U)$.

-\begin{proof} All of the statements to be proved are local near the Reeb periodic torus $L$ underlying the torus of periodic orbits $T_p$.
-In fact, a neighborhood of $L$ in the contact hypersurface $\Sigma$ can be embedded into a contact hypersurface in $(\C^\times)^n$ (this may require deforming the boundary contact structure of $(\C^\times)^n$, but the description of symplectic cohomology as in section \ref{sec:complex-torus} still goes through).
-Thus we see that the local contributions to the Floer differential yield a cohomology of $H^*(T_p)$ just as in the case of $(\C^\times)^2$.